mdklatt/clion-remote/README.rst

 .. |Deployment| image:: doc/image/Deployment.png
    :alt: Remote Deployment

-.. |Mappings| image:: doc/image/Mappings.png
-   :alt: Mappings

-.. |Excluded| image:: doc/image/Excluded.png
-   :alt: Excluded Paths

 3. Define a Toolchain to configure the build and debug tools for the Vagrant box.
 Here, a fixed SSH port is used to connect.
-A `static IP`_ can be instead.
+A `static IP`_ address can be instead.
 In either case, the address must be unique on the local machine.

    |Toolchains|